ankitbioinfo/tempo/README.md

 ### Key Features <br>
 * **Cell Type Annotation**: Perform accurate cell type annotations on single cell resolution spatial transcriptomics data. <br>
-* **Niche Interaction**: Identify and analyze colocalize interactions between different cell types within their tissue niches. <br>
+* **Niche Interaction**: Identify and analyze colocalized interactions between different cell types within their tissue niches. <br>
-* **Covariation**: Discover covariate between colocalized cell types to understand the cross talk of gene module and enrichment of pathways in the niche.  <br>
+* **Covariation**: Discover covariates between colocalized cell types to understand the cross-talk of gene modules and the enrichment of pathways in the niche.  <br>

-Ready for use! <br> Tutorials and Documentation are available!
+Ready for use! <br>
+Tutorials and Documentation are available!

 ### Installation